carineang/tp/docs/DeveloperGuide.md

   * 1a2.
 User retypes the command following the correct format.<br>
     Steps 1a1-1a2 are repeated until the command format is valid.<br>
     Use case resumes from step 2.
-* 2a.
-No contacts match the search criteria.
-  * 2a1.
-Address Book displays a message indicating that no matching contacts were found.<br>
-    Use case ends.
-* 2b.
+* 1b.
 User enters multiple search fields.
-  * 2b1.
+  * 1b1.
 Address Book searches for contacts that match any of the specified fields (name, phone, email, address, or tags).<br>
     Use case resumes from step 3.
-* 2c.
+* 1c.
 User enters a keyword with minor typos in the phone or tag fields.
-  * 2c1.
+  * 1c1.
 Address Book does not apply typo correction for phone numbers or tags.
-  * 2c2.
+  * 1c2.
 If an exact match is not found, Address Book displays a message indicating no results were found.<br>
     Use case ends.
-* 2d.
+* 1d.
 User enters a keyword with minor typos in the name, email, or address fields.
-  * 2d1.
+  * 1d1.
 Address Book applies fuzzy matching (Levenshtein distance of up to 2) for name, email, and address fields.<br>
     Use case resumes from step 3.